7Spade/cursor-memory-bank/README.md

 Graph Bank is a personal project that provides a structured approach to development using specialized modes for different phases of the development process.
 It uses a hierarchical rule loading architecture that loads only the rules needed for each phase, optimizing token usage and providing tailored guidance.

+### Memory + Graph Architecture

+Version 0.8-beta introduces the **Memory + Graph** architecture that integrates:

+- **MCP Memory Server**: Persistent memory management with semantic search
+- **Graph Bank**: Structured project documentation and task tracking
+- **Context7**: Up-to-date library documentation and code examples
+- **Zero-Cognition Design**: AI agents interact with complex systems using simplified commands

 ### Token-Optimized Architecture

-Version 0.7-beta introduces significant token optimization improvements:
+Version 0.8-beta introduces significant token optimization improvements:

 - **Hierarchical Rule Loading**: Only loads essential rules initially with specialized lazy-loading
 - **Progressive Documentation**: Implements concise templates that scale with task complexity
 - **Optimized Mode Transitions**: Preserves critical context efficiently between modes
 - **Level-Specific Workflows**: Adapts documentation requirements to task complexity

-See the [Graph Bank Optimizations](MEMORY_BANK_OPTIMIZATIONS.md) document for detailed information about all optimization approaches.
+- **MCP Integration**: Zero-cognition commands for Memory Server and Context7 operations

 ### Beyond Basic Custom Modes

 While Cursor's documentation describes custom modes as primarily standalone configurations with basic prompts and tool selections, Graph Bank significantly extends this concept:

 - **Graph-Based Mode Integration**: Modes are interconnected nodes in a development workflow rather than isolated tools
-- **Workflow Progression**: Modes are designed to transition from one to another in a logical sequence (VAN → PLAN → CREATIVE → IMPLEMENT → REFLECT → ARCHIVE)
+- **Workflow Progression**: Modes are designed to transition from one to another in a logical sequence (INIT → VAN → PLAN → CREATIVE → IMPLEMENT → REFLECT → ARCHIVE)
-- **Shared Memory**: Persistent state maintained across mode transitions via Graph Bank files
+- **Shared Memory**: Persistent state maintained across mode transitions via Graph Bank files and MCP Memory Server
 - **Adaptive Behavior**: Each mode adjusts its recommendations based on project complexity
 - **Built-in QA Functions**: QA capabilities can be called from any mode for technical validation
+- **Zero-Cognition MCP Integration**: Simplified commands for Memory Server and Context7 operations

 This approach transforms custom modes from simple AI personalities into components of a coordinated development system with specialized phases working together.